 The coffin is placed with the head pointing towards the West while an oil lamp is lit beside it.
 Often, a photograph of the deceased is also placed beside the coffin.

-On the day of the funeral, before the cortege leaves the residence, Buddhist monks would perform funeral rites and the chief monk will conduct the funeral oration.
-Normally the chief monk would say positive things about the departed and console the loved ones by explaining the inevitability of death according to the Buddhist teachings.
+On the day of the funeral, Buddhist monks perform funeral rites, and the chief monk will conduct the funeral oration.
+The chief monk will typically say positive things about the deceased and console loved ones by explaining the inevitability of death according to Buddhist teachings.

-On the 6th day of the person’s death, a sermon is delivered by a Buddhist monk at the home of the departed.
+On the 6th day of the person’s death, a Buddhist sermon is delivered by a monk at the home of the departed.
 Generally, the family would invite a monk well known to the family for this purpose.
 The following day, (which is the 7th day after the death) an alms-giving is offered to Buddhist monks to transfer merit to the departed.
-Often, favorite dishes of the departed are offered to the monks.
+Often, favourite dishes of the departed are offered to the monks.
 Beef and pork are not offered to monks especially in Sri Lanka.
 After the alms-giving, friends and relatives would partake in the meal.

 The same alms giving is repeated on the 3rd month’s death anniversary followed by the 1st year’s death anniversary.
 After which the mourning period is officially considered over.
 However, some men and women continue to wear white clothes for years to come while women refrain from wearing any form of jewellery.